ajfreedm/freedman-financial/README.md

 ### App Description:
     The app will simulate a limited flow of a banking app.
-The end user will be able to authenticate and and login to their account
+The end user will be able to authenticate and login to their account